-If you’ve always wanted to re-do a piece of furniture, check out these 14 ideas, with DIY dressers ranging from stenciled to chalkboard!
+If you’ve always wanted to re-do a piece of furniture, check out these refurbished dresser ideas ideas, ranging from stenciled to chalkboard!

 I’ve refurbished a few tables and other pieces of furniture in my life, but never a dresser.
 It’s on my list of things that I need to accomplish in the next year!
 In trying to figure out exactly how I want to refurnish my dresser, I did a little research and found a ton of great ideas.

-It turns out there are a lot of creative people out there, who have done everything from decoupage to chalkboard.
+It turns out there are a lot of creative people out there, who have tried all sorts of refurbished dresser ideas – everything from decoupage to chalkboard.
 Now it’s just a matter of deciding what I want to do!